emmajanedrews/base-template/_posts/2017-05-22-how-to-prepare-your-home-for-sale-with-pets.md

 If you have a pet and you're looking to sell your home, then read on for some helpful advice.

-The good news is, many homebuyers are looking for a pet-friendly home.
+The good news is many homebuyers are looking for a pet-friendly home.

 Two out of three of us have a pet, and 61% of pet owners say they have trouble finding a home that is a good match for their pet.